FStarLang/PoP-in-FStar/book/pulse/pulse_ch2.rst

    :end-before: ```

-Notice how the precondition requires ``pts_to r w`` while the postcondition changes to ``pts_to r v``, along with the property that ``v == reveal w``, i.e., the type proves that if we read the reference the value we get is equal to the logical witness provided.
+Notice how the precondition requires ``pts_to r w`` while the postcondition retains ``pts_to r w``, along with the property that ``v == reveal w``, i.e., the type proves that if we read the reference the value we get is equal to the logical witness provided.

 Erased values are for specification and proof only